Actor Julian Sands died while hiking on a California mountain, authorities confirm - ExBulletin

 The following year he appeared in director David Cronenberg’s surreal adaptation of William Burroughs’ 1991 novel Naked Lunch.

-Sands bragged about his love of the outdoors in a 2020 interview with the Guardian, saying he was happiest when he was near a mountain peak on a glorious cold morning and his biggest dream was to climb a remote peak in the high Himalayas, such as Makalu.
+Sands bragged about his love of the outdoors in a 2020 interview with the Guardian, saying he was happiest when he was “near a mountaintop on a glorious cold morning” and his biggest dream was to climb “a distant peak in the high Himalayas, such as Makalu.

-The actor said in the interview that in the early 1990s he was caught in a horrific storm in the Andes and was lucky to survive when three other people close to his party did not. .
+The actor said in the interview that in the early 1990s he was caught in an ‘excruciating’ storm in the Andes and was lucky to survive when three other people close to his party did not. not done.

-He has also appeared as a guest star or in recurring roles on television series such as 24, Medici, Smallville, Dexter, Gotham and Elementary.
-His last film was 2022 Monday’s Ghosts.
+He has also appeared as a guest star or in recurring roles on television series such as ’24’, ‘Medici’, ‘Smallville’, ‘Dexter’, ‘Gotham’ and ‘Elementary’.
+His last film was 2022’s “Monday Ghosts”.

 Sands was born in Yorkshire, the middle child of five brothers raised by a single mother.
 He himself had three children.